toddfast/js-template/README.md

 *js-template* has unique features and expressive power not found in other JavaScript templating frameworks:

 * Templates stay in HTML where they belong!
-* Templates are themselves valid HTML5.
-Both pre- and post-processed pages with templates will validate.
+* No funky syntax to learn—templates are valid HTML5.
-* Fully jQuery-ized
+* Both pre- and post-processed templates will validate.
-* Templates declaratively pull data from your JavaScript objects, including complex object graphs
+* Fully jQuery-ized.
 * Easy iteration over arrays, conditional display of template elements, dynamically skip sub-branches, modify attribute values, set contextual variables, attach template processing callbacks, "transclude" child templates, and much more
 * Processed templates are themselves templates and can be efficiently and repeatedly refilled
 * Easy to integrate with other frameworks like Backbone.js
 * Supported in practically all browsers (even back to IE6 & FF3), including mobile browsers
 * Unmatched power weighing in at only ~10.5KB minified and ~3.5KB gzipped

-Here is a trivial example of using a template:
+Here is a trivial example of using *js-template*:

 ```html
 <p id="myTemplate">Hello, <span data-jst-content="who"></span>!</p>